younesaassila/Discord-Status-Countdown/README.md

 ## Usage

-- Log in to your Discord account on https://discord.com.
-Open the extension's menu (blue icon with an hourglass on top)
+- Log in to your Discord account on https://discord.com/app.
+Open the extension's menu (blue disk with an hourglass on top)
 - Configure your countdown
 - Click on 'Start Countdown'